-• Ham: Active ham since 1992.

-- Work: ~30 years in IT, Network and Unix Systems Engineering, and Information Security. - All Three: Left IT in 2021, started Halibut Electronics to make Ham Radio and Audiophile electronics.
+- Ham: Active ham since 1992. - College: Two years in Electrical Engineering, but degree in Computer Engineering, CalPoly San Luis Obispo - Work: ~30 years in IT, Network and Unix Systems Engineering, and Information Security. - All Three: Left IT in 2021, started Halibut Electronics to make Ham Radio and Audiophile electronics.